egavazzi/TEC_viz.jl/README.md

-Visualization of TEC, in 2D and 3D.
+Visualization of TEC data, in 2D and 3D.

 ## Example